X

 To do this, I can use a simple structure:

-• .
-Describe my background and education
+• To detail my professional background and academic qualifications.

 • .
-Describe my career goals
+Present your career plan.

 This structure helps me stay on track and keep my points relevant.